top of page

-From Opera to Mediation
+From Music to Mediation

 Q. What’s one surprising thing people may not know about you?

-Training in music is one of the best forms of education I could have had.
 I learned to really listen.
-I also learned how to speak. sing and conduct in front of people and keep their attention.
+I also learned how to perform in front of people and hold their attention.
 I learn to coordinate large scale performances and consider interests of multiple parties.
-It also taught me that there is often more behind the scenes.
-As a Chinese proverb goes, "What happens on stage for 1 minute, takes 10 years behind the stage to prepare".
+There is often more behind the scenes then what meets the eye and ears.
+As a Chinese proverb goes,

 My whole life’s work has been dedicated to honing my emotional sensitivity—trying to understand emotions beneath the surface in deeply embedded conflict situations when it looks like two parties are acting irrationally or against their own interests.
 Maybe it’s an opera we need to understand what’s really the motivation behind each character in order to help move things forward.